Here's Our Rant About Costco Wholesale Corporation (COST)

-Costco Wholesale Corporation (NASDAQ:COST) went up by 0.61% from its latest closing price compared to the recent 1-year high of $406.11.
-The company’s stock price has collected 2.90% of gains in the last five trading sessions.
-Press Release reported 9 hours ago that Preferred Apartment Communities, Inc. Acquires a 231-Unit Multifamily Community in the Dallas-Fort Worth MSA
+Costco Wholesale Corporation (NASDAQ:COST) went up by 0.46% from its latest closing price compared to the recent 1-year high of $414.35.
+The company’s stock price has collected 1.15% of gains in the last five trading sessions.
+Press Release reported on 07/14/21 that Flow Beverage Corp.
+Commences Trading on the Toronto Stock Exchange (TSX) under the Ticker Symbol “FLOW”

 >> 7 Top Picks for the Post-Pandemic Economy <<